NUISANCEMC/tutorials/interactive/README.md

 ```
 singularity exec  nuisance_nuint2024.sif root -q -l -b nominal_plotter.C
 ```
-The output image in both cases is simply a png file: `MINERvA_CC1pi0_XSec_1DTpi_nu_GENIEv3.png`.
+The output image in both cases is a png image for each sample we we asked for, e.g. `nominal_MINERvA_CC1pi0_XSec_1DTpi_nu_GENIEv3.png`.
 These scripts also don't have any dependencies in the container, so can be run with a local ROOT installation, or with python locally as long as PyROOT has been enabled.

 ### Varying parameters
 NUISANCE can link to various reweighting packages in order to calculate reweighting factors event by event for a given set of parameter variations.
 These reweighting packages could be from the event generators themselves, or additional reweighting packages such as those produced by many experiments.
 It is also possible to implement simple reweighting parameters in NUISANCE, although historically this has mostly been done for rapid development of a dial destined for another package.
 Again, NUISANCE is not (or at least rarely) doing the heavy lifting, it is a high-level tool that builds on top of the existing event generators!